y3owk1n/govim/README.md

 #### App Exclusion

-Exclude specific apps where GoVim shouldn't activate.
+Exclude specific apps where Neru shouldn't activate.
 This will also unregister all the binded hotkeys when the app is focused so that in specific app, you can use the hotkey to do something else.

 ```toml
 [general]